Links on Android Authority may earn us a commission. Learn more.

 Read more: Best streaming services

 Here’s a quick look at the exclusive Paramount Plus shows that we think are worth streaming right now.
-As you will see, while the service has a number of Star Trek-based shows, it has a number of other TV series that are worth your time as well.
+As you will see, while the service has a number of Star Trek-based shows, it has a number of other TV series that are worth your time as well; Paramount Plus adds new content weekly, so the library is always growing as well.
 You can sign up for the service for as low as $4.99 a month at the link below.

 Best exclusive Paramount Plus shows